The Turn (novel): Plot

 "the long napoleon which has survived through four weddings."
 Such antiquity contrasts miserably with the freshness of Stellina, whose appearance "illuminated the party."
 Pepé breaks through this dishonest and uncomfortable atmosphere of false compliments and badly dissimulated commiseration when, responding to the solicitations of the guests, he feels invested with the part of future husband and begins playing the piano, singing and conducting the dances.
 The hysterical crisis of Stellina, who faints after her ancient husband spills the rosolio onto her white dress because of the uncontrollable trembling of his hands, is the event that shatters the apparatus of hypocrisy that Marcantonio had laboriously constructed around himself.
 But he continues to awkwardly search for vain excuses while the guests hurry to get out of the party.
 From this point on events precipitate out of control as everything becomes a prey to chance: Pepé, the maldextrous cavalier, gets himself caught up in a duel in order to defend Stellina, a situation which he could have easily avoided had he not asked for help from his overweening and domineering brother-in-law, the lawyer Ciro Coppa, who insists that he must challenge his adversary or be looked on as a coward.
 Pepé loses and ends up seriously wounded, as he will lose Stellina herself after continually begging Cirro to intervene in his favour.
 After the death of his wife, Ciro, in fact, marries Stellina, who has lost her patience and can no longer wait for the death of her elderly husband, himself.

 Ciro inserts himself arrogantly...in the turn, marrying Stellina and rendering her a slave to his insane jealousies.
 But, once again against all narrative expectations, the robust and optimistic lawyer dies before his time.
-His two sons and those of his sister must now stay with Pepé who, in the final scene, next to the salm of his brother-in-law, squeezes them to his breast while waiting for a look of consensus from Stellina.
+His two sons and those of his sister must now stay with Pepé who, in the final scene, next to the corpse of his brother-in-law, squeezes them to his breast while waiting for a look of consensus from Stellina.

 The last words of Marcantonio Ravì underscore the contradictions of chance, deus ex machina of the entire novel: "This one, who looked like a lion, look at him here: dead!
 And that old worm, healthy and full of life!
 Tomorrow the other one will marry Tina Mèndola, your good friend..."
 These are bitter words for him, especially if one remembers that Tina is the daughter of the hated Carmela Mèndola who insistently stigmatized the union between Stellina and the old Don Diego, defining it as "a mortal sin which cries out for vengeance!"

 It's understandable why Pirandello defined the story as "gay if not light-hearted".
 The desire to play games exhausts itself in a firework of exhilarating invention; but in the background there is always the shadow of the discontent of each character, whose desires are never, and can never be, fulfilled.
 They are nullified by unpredictable and uncontrollable events.